keu/docs/learn/use-case-airflow-dbt.md

 ---
-title: "Create an ELT pipeline with Airflow, dbt Core, cosmos and the Astro Python SDK"
+title: "Create an ELT pipeline with Airflow, dbt Core, Cosmos and the Astro Python SDK"
-description: "Use Airflow, dbt Core, cosmos and the Astro Python SDK in an ELT pipeline to analyze energy data."
+description: "Use Airflow, dbt Core, Cosmos and the Astro Python SDK in an ELT pipeline to analyze energy data."
 id: use-case-airflow-dbt
 sidebar_label: "Airflow and dbt Core"
+sidebar_custom_props: { icon: 'img/integrations/dbt.png' }
 ---

 import CodeBlock from '@theme/CodeBlock';
-import cosmos_dag from '!!raw-loader!../code-samples/dags/airflow-dbt/cosmos_dag.py';
+import cosmos_energy_dag from '!!raw-loader!../code-samples/dags/use-case-airflow-dbt/cosmos_energy_dag.py';

 [dbt Core](https://docs.getdbt.com/) is a popular open-source library for analytics engineering that helps users build interdependent SQL models.
 Thanks to the [Cosmos](https://astronomer.github.io/astronomer-cosmos/) provider package, you can integrate any dbt project into your DAG with only a few lines of code.
-This example combines transformation steps in dbt Core integrated via Cosmos with ELT tasks defined using the [Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/index.html) to create pipeline that analyzes energy data.
+This example combines transformation steps in dbt Core integrated via Cosmos with ELT tasks defined using the [Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/index.html) to create a pipeline that analyzes energy data.

 :::info